 One of my friends, unfortunately, spoiled the twist at the end of this movie before I saw it, so I’ll never get to experience watching it without knowing what was actually happening.
 The fact that I still loved it and that it made this list is a true credit to how great the movie is.
 Early on, I would have listed M. Night Shyamalan as one of my favourite directors.
 How far his and Haley Joel Osment’s career fell after this gives you an indication of how fickle Hollywood can be, but it was nice to see the director return to some type of form with the recent ‘Split’.
 Hopefully, his upcoming sequel to ‘Unbreakable’ will be good too.
 At its essence ‘The Sixth Sense’ is an exploration of the topic of grief.
 I wonder what mediums think of this movie and its most famous quote “I see dead people”?

 # 12: Inglourious Basterds (2009) – IMDb star rating: 8.3/10

 The best Tarantino movie in my opinion.
-The tension that he is able to create through dialogue is amazing, especially with the long scene at the beginning of the movie and the even longer scene in the basement bar.
+The tension that he is able to create through dialogue is amazing, especially with the extended scene at the beginning of the film and the even more extended scene in the basement bar.
 Tarantino is a movie nerd through and through, and many people will say that ‘Pulp Fiction’ is his masterpiece, but this is better than that in many ways for me.
-Christoph Waltz was amazing, and getting to revise history in a way that leads to Hitler being shot in the face by a machine gun would have no doubt been satisfying to many.
+Christoph Waltz was amazing, and getting to revise history in a way that leads to Hitler being shot in the face by a machine gun would have no doubt be satisfying to many.
 It just shows that big budgets and lots of action can never make up for poor dialogue when it comes to building up suspense.
 It’s a pity ‘The Hateful Eight’ was so bad.
 Here’s hoping that Mr Tarantino makes a return to form with his next film.